Aplaebil/SOFT_QuantumDynamics/README.md

   A straightforward tutorial that walks you through setting parameters, evolving the wavefunction, and plotting results.
 Easily adapted for 3D by adjusting \(N\) and calls to 3D routines.

 - **`interactive_visualization.ipynb`**:
-  Take advantage of **ipywidgets** to adjust potential parameters in real time, letting you explore how the wavefunction changes on the fly.
+  **ipywidgets** adjust potential parameters in real time, letting you explore how the wavefunction changes on the fly.

 ---

 ## **Testing**
 1. **Discover and run all tests**: bash python -m unittest discover tests

 Ensures that initialization, potential, time evolution, and visualization work correctly.